-long term of silence, called echemythia.
+This custom, it would appear, has descended from the Druids, the ancient schoolrestrain the powerful passion of avarice, he required his disciples to submit to voluntary poverty; he deprived them of all command over their own property, by casting the possessions of each individual into a common stock, to be distributed by proper officers as occasion required.
+After this sequestration of their goods, they lived together on a footing of perfect equality, and sat down together daily at a common table.
+If anyone afterwards repented of the connection, he was at liberty to depart, and might reclaim, from the general fund, his whole contribution.
+That his disciples might acquire a habit of entire docility, Pythagoras enjoined upon them, from their first admission, a long term of silence, called echemythia.
 This initiatory silence, which probably consisted in refraining from speech, not only during the hours of instruction, but through the whole term of initiation, continued from two to five years, according to the propensity discovered by the pupil towards conceit and loquacity.
 With regard to himself, this was a judicious expedient, as it checked impertinent curiosity, and prevented every inconvenience of contradiction.
-Accordingly his disciples silenced all doubts and refuted all objections, by appealing to his authority Autos epha, ipse dixit, decided every dispute.
-Moreover, during the years of initiation, the disciples were prohibited from seeing their master, or hearing his lectures, except from behind a curtain, or receiving instructions from some inferior preceptor.
+Accordingly his disciples silenced all doubts and refuted all objections, by appealing to his authority.
+Autos epha, ipse dixit, decided every dispute.
+Moreover, during the years of initiation, the disciples were prohibited from seeing their master, or hearing his lectures, except from behind a curtain, \ or receiving instructions from some inferior preceptor.

-To the members of thee soteric school (who were called gyesioi emiletai genuine disciples) belonged the peculiar privilege of receiving a full explanation of the whole doctrine of Pythagoras, which was delivered to others in brief precepts and dogmas, under the concealment of symbols.
-Disciples of this class were permitted to take minutes of their master's lectures in writing, as well as to propose questions, and offer remarks, upon every subject of discourse.
+To the members of the esoteric school (who were called gyeisoi emiletai, genuine disciples) belonged the peculiar privilege of receiving a full explanation of the whole doctrine of Pythagoras, which was delivered to others in brief precepts and dogmas, under the concealment of symbols.
+Disciples of this class were permitted to take minutes of their master's lectures in writing, as well as to propose questions, and offer remarks upon every subject of discourse.
 These were particularly distinguished by the appellation of the "Pythagoreans," they were also called "Mathematicians," from the studies upon which they entered immediately after their initiation.
-After having made a sufficient progress in geometrical science, they proceeded to the study of nature, the investigation of primary principles, and the knowledge of God.
-Those who pursued these sublime speculations were called "Theorists," and those who devoted themselves more particularly to Theology, were styled sebastikoi, religious.
-Others, according to their abilities and inclinations, were engaged in the study of morals, economics, and policy: and were afterwards employed in managing the affairs of the fraternity, or sent into the cities of Greece, to instruct them in the principles of government, or assist them in the institution of laws.
+After having made a sufficient progress in geometrical science, they proceeded to the study of nature, the investigation of primary principles, and the knowledge of god.
+Those who pursued these sublime speculations were called "Theorists," and those who devoted themselves more particularly to Theology, were styled of the freshmen, or newly entered class, are made the butt and ridicule of the higher classes for twelve months.
+The latter are empowered to direct the former to perform any errand they wish; can order them to repair to their rooms, and there lecture them for their awkwardness, ignorance, etc. This practice was doubtless introduced upon the principles of Pythagoras, to inculcate humility: but when exercised upon a raw, diffident, country boy, it must prove extremely discouraging and oppressive.
+The custom, however, it is said, has gone into disuse.
+Gen. Erastus Root, of Delhi, in this State, by a resolute refusal to submit to this discipline, has the honour, as I am informed by a graduate of Dartmouth college, of putting an end to this vile practice in that institution.-Edit.